July 5, 2024

 With an accurate understanding of labor costs, contractors can set competitive bids for government projects or commercial construction jobs that reflect the true value of their services.

-By factoring in the burden rate, you can optimize your bid proposal as it demonstrates to potential clients that your pricing is not just competitive but also reflects the true value of your workforce.
+By factoring in the labor burden rate, you can optimize your bid proposal as it demonstrates to potential clients that your pricing is not just competitive but also reflects the true value of your workforce.

 This increases your chances of winning projects without sacrificing profit margins.